gvwilson/btt/src/intro/index.md

 Second,
-much of what's hard about building software stems from the way our brains work [%b Hermans2021 %], and in particular from our limited mental capabity ([%x cogload %]).
+much of what's hard about building software stems from the way our brains work [%b Hermans2021 %], and in particular from our limited mental capability ([%x cogload %]).
 This insight is a modified version of [Dobzhansky's Law][dobzhanskys_law]:

 > Nothing in software engineering makes sense except in the light of psychology.